dukke/FXSkins/README.md

 # FXSkins
 A collection of new Skins for existing JavaFX controls.
-These Skins will add more functionality to the controls used in your applications with almost no changes to the application's code.
+These Skins will add more functionality to the controls used in your applications with almost no need to make changes to your application's code.

 ![FXSKins Concious ScrollPane Skin](ScrollPane-Skin.gif)